Corporate income tax

 Special features and current developments:

-2. Loss offsetting: Rules on the use of loss carryforwards, particularly after a change of shareholder (Section 8c KStG)
+2. Loss offsetting: Rules on the use of loss carryforwards, in particular after a change of shareholder (Section 8c KStG)

-3. Interest barrier: Limitation on the deduction of operating expenses for interest expenses
+3. Interest barrier: Limitation of the deduction of operating expenses for interest expenses

 International aspects: